West Virginia v. B. P. J.: Background and procedural history

-Court of Appeals decision
+Court of Appeals

-On April 17, 2024, the United States Court of Appeals for the Fourth Circuit disagreed with the lower court and ruled that the "Save Women's Sports Act" was unconstitutional.
-The Court held the law preventing transgender girls from playing on girls' teams is not "substantially related to an important government interest."
+On April 17, 2024, the United States Court of Appeals for the Fourth Circuit overturned the lower court decision and ruled that the "Save Women's Sports Act" was unconstitutional.
+The Court held the law preventing transgender girls from playing on girls' teams was not "substantially related to an important government interest."
 The Court also found "B.P.J. has shown that applying the Act to her would treat her worse than people to whom she is similarly situated, deprive her of any meaningful athletic opportunities, and do so on the basis of sex."
 The opinion states "we do not hold that state officials are forbidden from creating separate sports teams for boys and girls or that lack power to police the line drawn".
 It additionally provides that Title IX does not "require schools to allow every transgender girl to play on girls teams".

 On July 11, 2024, West Virginia appealed the Fourth Circuit's decision to the U.S. Supreme Court.
 The high court granted the petition on July 3, 2025.

+Supreme Court

+Oral arguments

+The Court heard oral argument on January 13, 2026.
+The Solicitor General D. John Sauer participated as amicus curiae in support of West Virginia.
+News coverage of the argument reported that the Court's conservative majority appeared skeptical of the challengers' claims and emphasized fairness rationales and Title IX's longstanding accommodation of sex-separated teams, while the Court's liberal justices raised concerns about discrimination and suggested the possibility of narrower, as-applied relief or further factfinding in the lower courts.
+Pepper-Jackson argued that she does not have the competitive advantages the state attributes to a testosterone-based puberty because she began medical treatment earlier and did not undergo testosterone puberty.

+Decision

+The Supreme Court upheld the challenged state laws on June 30, 2026.
+In a 6–3 decision split along ideological lines, the Court ruled that laws excluding transgender athletes from women's and girls' sports teams did not violate the Equal Protection Clause of the Constitution.
+All nine justices agreed that the laws also did not violate Title IX, though the conservative and liberal justices used different legal reasons for reaching that agreement.
+The ruling was described as "narrow" by legal experts and was noted to only answer whether states are allowed to ban trans women from women's sports, but the ruling does not require states to ban it.
+The ruling also emphasized that sports are a distinct issue and that the same logic does not automatically apply to other transgender related contexts like restroom access.